Jaibroo/cse15l-lab-reports/labreport2.md

 **The relevant arguments to the handleRequest() method are:**
 * website: a URI object representing the URL `/add-message?s=This is the first example using strings`.
 This changes the field value of website by allowing it to be processed through the commands in the handleRequest method body.
 * The value of the message field of the Handler class is initially an empty string.
-**When the handleRequest() method is called with the URI object representing the URL /add-message?s=This is the first example using strings, the following things happen:
+* When the handleRequest() method is called with the URI object representing the URL `/add-message?s=This is the first example using strings` , the following things happen:
 * The getPath() method of the URI object returns "/add-message", which contains a forward slash, so the code inside the if statement is executed.
 * The getQuery() method of the URI object returns `s=This is the first example using strings`, which is split into an array containing `s` and `This is the first example using strings`.
 * The code checks if the first element of the array is equal to `s`, which is true, so the second element of the array ("This is the first example using strings") is added to the message field, which becomes "This is the first example using strings\n".